danielsnider/cell-bio/README.md

-This page lists open source contributions made by Daniel Snider at the SickKids Research Institute in Toronto, Canada.
+This page lists open source projects by Daniel Snider at the SickKids Research Institute in Toronto, Canada.

 ## Timecourse Interaction Analysis